apache/predictionio/docs/manual/source/production/deploy-cloudformation.html.md

 The PredictionIO CloudFormation stack creates two types of instance: **compute and storage**.
 By default, the stack will launch **1 compute Instance and 3 Storage instances**.

-The compute instance acts as Spark master.
-You can launch extra compute instances by updating the stack.
-They will join the master and become slave compute instances as Spark workers.
-The extra compute instances are fully elastic and can be increased or decreased at anytime.

-The storage instances form the core of the HDFS, ZooKeeper quorum, and HBase storage.
-Their roles are described below.
+The compute instance *(ComputeInstance)* acts as Spark master.
+You can launch extra compute instances *(ComputeInstanceExtra)* by updating the stack.
+The storage instances *(StorageInstance)* form the core of the HDFS, ZooKeeper quorum, and HBase storage.
+Extra storage instances *(StorageInstanceExtra)* can be added to the cluster by updating the stack.

-* Storage instance 1 (master) will become the Hadoop NameNode, a Hadoop DataNode, and the HBase Master.
-* Storage instance 2 will become a Hadoop DataNode, the HBase Backup Master, and an HBase RegionServer.
-* Storage instance 3 will become a Hadoop DataNode, and an HBase RegionServer.

-In addition, PredictionIO Event Server will be launched on all storage instances.

-Extra storage instances can be added to the cluster by updating the stack.
 They cannot be removed once they are spinned up.

+PredictionIO Event Server will be launched on all storage instances.

 ### Networking